 The use of porcelain creates a very striking visual dynamic.
 This is compounded by what seems to be a negation of the usual “accepted norms” in custom designs.
 New is good if you ask me but you do have to be forewarned that porcelain is not like acrylic and the large seam you see running around is one such consequence

-The curing process, however, seems spot on and the fit is just beautiful also so it will do exactly what it is supposed to do and that is fit your ear perfectly and block out plenty of noise.
+The curing process, however, seems spot on and the fit is just beautiful also so it will do exactly what it is supposed to do whilst blocking out plenty of noise.

-This particular design is called Regal red and it is a Mica dust enriched finishing.
-WAVAY have quite a few other color designs in the range and in total they have 3 categories called Glossy Flat, Mica Dust and Luster.
+This particular design is called Regal red and it is a Mica dust-enriched finish.
+WAVAY have quite a few other color designs in the range and in total they have 3 categories called Glossy Flat, Mica Dust, and Luster.

-I have to admit the huge knuckleduster type raised logo on the front combined with the almost retro color styling got me thinking of a fashionable cross between Run DMC and Boogie Nights the movie.
+I have to admit the huge knuckleduster-type raised logo on the front of the Octa combined with the almost retro color styling got me thinking of a fashionable cross between Run DMC and Boogie Nights the movie.
 You will not find anything as loud and proud as these designs in the market today.